-Choir of Angels Christmas Craft for Kids
+Choir of Angels Christmas Craft

-You know it's Christmas when you hear choirs of 'angels' singing; at the shopping mall, in the school pageant, or in the car while driving to the school pageant!
+You know it's Christmas when you hear a choirs singing at the shopping mall, in the school pageant, or on the car radio while driving to the school pageant!

-Instructions for a gold angel.
+Instructions for gold angel

 2. Glue craft eyes to the face and draw a tiny mouth.